How to Season Miriam’s Clay Pots and Pans

 - The next morning, pour broth out, scrub & wash off any residue from the seasoning and wipe pot dry.

 - Using your hands, apply a coating of vegetable oil on the entire outside of the pot – walls and bottom.
 Let the pot sit upside down over night and then the next morning wipe off any extra oil and start cooking.If you are in a hurry, you can just apply oil to the sides of the pot and start cooking immediately.
 The oil helps the pot develop a uniform patina (finish) as it ages and also helps protect the clay so it doesn't dry out.
-If seasoning a water pot, do not coat the outside with oil.
+If seasoning a pot for water storage, do not coat the outside with oil.
 You want the pot to breath as much as possible – no worries about it drying out.
+Also, be sure to read Section 11: Non cooking uses for a clay pot to learn more about water storage.

 If this is your first time seasoning and using clay – and – you have purchased multiple pots, consider seasoning and learning on one pot, then season the remainder pots.
 There are many clay pot seasoning techniques on the Internet.
 If you have pots from MEC, use these instructions.
 WikiHow has a seasoning example with one of Miriam’s pots.
 You can use the same broth to season multiple pots.
 Just add 1 cup of water.